cleivasGrit/css-dice/README.md

 # CSS-dice

-CSS for styling divs to appear as sice. https://cleivasgrit.github.io/css-dice/
+CSS for styling divs to appear as dice. https://cleivasgrit.github.io/css-dice/